fisherthewol/Dave-BOT/README.md

 # Dave-BOT
 A Discord bot based on Discord.py.
-For our server, but could work for other servers.
 ## Quickstart
 The following is a quickstart guide to getting the bot running.
 ### Using the instance on our server: